 Finally, place yourself in your own kitchen.
 It’s a summer evening.
-Do you have a basket of ripe tomatoes on the counter and a pot of basil in the garden (or on the windowsill)?
+Do you have a basket or bowls of ripe tomatoes on the counter or table, and a pot of basil in the garden (or on the windowsill)?
 Is there a bowl of berries in the refrigerator, along with lettuces and other fresh, local farm market produce?
 Fast forward to fall.
 Have the tomatoes in the basket been replaced with colorful squashes for making soups, stews, and sweet pies?
 Have you started to prepare jars of whole grains and dried beans, lentils and peas for the cool season’s hearty dishes?

 If you get the picture, that means you are officially a seasonal eater, already tuned into the foods and cooking styles that nourish body and sprit throughout the year.
 If not, having you visualize the supermarket and restaurant menus, as well as your own kitchen, will serve to demonstrate what short shrift seasonal eating receives in an increasingly bland and homogenous food culture.